Getting the Most of Your Doctor's Appointment

 Before the appointment, write down a list of things you need to tell the doctor.
 Note any concerns or questions you may have.
 Also write down the names and dosages of any prescription, over-the-counter medications, or supplements you are taking.
 It is very important to take this list with you to the appointment -- don't count on remembering every single item.
 Before you leave the office, go over the list to be sure you've covered everything.
 This simple step benefits both you and your doctor by keeping the discussion focused and ensuring that all concerns are addressed.

-If your doctor asks questions that sound embarrassing or overly personal, remember that the information you provide enables him or her to better establish a diagnosis, or to determine which treatment is most appropriate.
+If your doctor asks questions that sound embarrassing or overly personal, remember that the information you provide enables them to better establish a diagnosis, or to determine which treatment is most appropriate.
 Never fib in response to questions about alcohol or drug use, sexual history, or other lifestyle matters.
 Be honest about the extent to which you are taking your prescriptions or following a treatment plan.
 Withholding the truth can affect the quality of your care and can even lead to a wrong diagnosis.

 Finally, the office medical assistants and nurses can be an additional resource of information.
 Do not hesitate to ask them questions about your concerns as well.